 Three Clear Paths for the Customer Journey

-According to Milin Desai, VMware’s vice president, NSX Product Management, there are three clear paths that customers take to use NSX for IT automation:
+According to Milin Desai, VMware’s vice president and general manager of cloud solutions, there are three clear paths that customers take to use solutions like VMware NSX for IT automation:

 - IT Automating IT.
 As Desai explains it, this path is one that customers take when they add automation to NSX to deliver an application faster, so that the business can derive value faster from that application.
 This could be to help onboard an acquisition faster; deliver a new application for a line of business; or deploy an enterprise application consistently through development, staging, and production.
 With NSX, IT can now deliver business value in minutes for the key projects and initiatives.
 VMware has seen this work for a number of customers (Rent-A-Center is one example).